Differential Expression and the Mouse Gut-Brain Axis

 Google Slides presentation available for borrowing images here.

-Answer key available here.
+Answer key coming soon!

 Scientific Topics

-The activity uses data from a published research study “Human Gut Microbiota from Autism Spectrum Disorder Induces Behavioral Deficits in Mice.”
+The activity uses data from a published research study “Human Gut Microbiota from Autism Spectrum Disorder Induces Behavioral Deficits in Mice” [1].
 Students will gain exposure to the following:

 Differential expression: the process where different cells within an organism, even those with the same DNA, express different genes, with some genes being expressed or “turned on”, while others are “turned off”